13 Mouthwatering Diwali Sweet Dishes For A Yummy Tummy

 6. Rocket Dryfruit Barfi

 The name itself brings out the festive mood.
-A modern twist to one of the traditional Diwali sweets recipes, this barfi adds a charm to the dish.
+A modern twist to one of the traditional Diwali sweets recipes, this barfi adds charm to the dish.
 Of course, kids would love to have them.

 rocket-dry-fruit-barfi-diwali-sweets